eBay/tsv-utils/docs/TipsAndTricks.md

 #### GNU parallel and tsv-summarize

 Many `tsv-summary` calculations require seeing all the data all at once and cannot be readily parallelized.
 Computations like `mean`, `median`, `stdev`, and `quantile` fall into this bucket.
-However, there are operations that can parallelized.
+However, there are operations that can be parallelized.
 Operations like `sum`, `min` and `max`.
 We'll use `max` to show an example of how this works.
 First, we'll `tsv-summarize` to find the largest occurrence count (3rd column) in the ngram files:
 ```
 $ tsv-summarize --max 3 ngram-*.tsv
 927838975
 ```

-That works, but took 85 seconds.
+That worked, but took 85 seconds.
 Here's a version that parallelizes the invocations:
 ```
 $ parallel tsv-summarize --max 3 ::: ngram-*.tsv
 11383300